MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/native-device-permissions.md

 >
 > * Currently, Teams doesn't support device permissions for multi-window apps, tabs, and the meeting side panel.
 > * Device permissions are different in the browser.
 For more information, see [browser device permissions](browser-device-permissions.md).
-> * Currently, Teams support for QR barcode scanner capability is only available for mobile clients.
+> * Currently, Teams supports for QR barcode scanner capability is only available for mobile clients.

 ## Access device permissions